bhutamanav11/Titanic_Survival_Predictor/README.md

 - `titanic.csv` – Dataset (if not public, mention where to get it)
 - `requirements.txt` – Python package dependencies

+▶️ How to Run
+Clone the repository

+Make sure you have titanic.csv in the same folder

+Run the notebook: titanic_survival_eda.ipynb

+The model will be trained and saved as titanic_model.pkl

+📈 Results
+Achieved high accuracy using Random Forest

+Cross-validation score shows consistent performance

+Feature engineering like title extraction boosted accuracy

 ---
+📚 Dataset Source
+Kaggle - Titanic: Machine Learning from Disaster

+🙌 Credits
+Project by Manav Bhuta
+Guided with Scikit-Learn and Titanic dataset

+📌 Future Ideas
+GUI or Streamlit web app

+Hyperparameter tuning

+Add more ensemble models (XGBoost, etc.)

 ## 📦 Requirements

 Install dependencies with:
 ```bash
 pip install -r requirements.txt